AstroNvim/docs/docs/Configuration/v3_migration.md

   - **Note:** The default options for lazy sets `lazy = true` for each plugin.
 This means plugins should either be configured appropriately for lazy loading or use `lazy = false` if you do not want a plugin to be lazy loaded
   - The `user/plugins/` folder is added to the Lazy plugin specifications to be imported.
 This allows you to add lists of plugins to any files in the `user/plugins/` folder and they will be used appropriately.
 This will allow you to organize your plugins in any way you would prefer.

 - A large restructuring of our internal utilities has taken place.

+  - Our `core` module has been renamed to `astronvim` so anywhere you use `require("core...")` this will need to be replaced with `require("astronvim...")`
-Most utility functions in the global `astronvim` variable have been separated into specific modules and can be accessed with require such as: `require("core.utils")`.
-Commonly used changes are: `astronvim.lsp` is now `require("core.utils.lsp")`, `astronvim.status` is now `require("core.utils.status")`, and most of the various utilities are now just in `require("core.utils")`.
+  - Most utility functions in the global `astronvim` variable have been separated into specific modules and can be accessed with require such as: `require("astronvim.utils")`.
+Commonly used changes are: `astronvim.lsp` is now `require("astronvim.utils.lsp")`, `astronvim.status` is now `require("astronvim.utils.status")`, and most of the various utilities are now just in `require("astronvim.utils")`.
 Please check out the updated API documnetation here for specific details and finding specific functions: [api.astronvim.com](https://api.astronvim.com).

-- We have removed Bufferline and are now using Heirline and `core.utils.status` (previously was in `astronvim.status` but is now accessed with `require("core.utils.status")`) for our own performant and custom tabline.
+- We have removed Bufferline and are now using Heirline and `astronvim.utils.status` (previously was in `astronvim.status` but is now accessed with `require("astronvim.utils.status")`) for our own performant and custom tabline.

 - `:AstroReload` has been removed.
 There are a couple reasons for this, it was never very reliable and hard to maintain and lazy.nvim strictly does not support hot reloading neovim configurations.

-- The `require("core.utils.status").component.macro_recording` status component has been removed.
-Please use the improved `require("core.utils.status").component.cmd_info` component.
+- The `require("astronvim.utils.status").component.macro_recording` status component has been removed.
+Please use the improved `require("astronvim.utils.status").component.cmd_info` component.

 - `lsp.server-settings` has been renamed to `lsp.config`.
 If you have the `["server-settings"]` table in your `user/init.lua` file, just rename it to `config`.
 If you have the folder `user/lsp/server-settings`, just rename the folder to `user/lsp/config`.